 Ever bought a gift that’s had twice the giving power?
 There are many local, socially-conscious businesses that do more than just make a profit — they improve the world while they’re doing it.
 Consider buying products, gifts or supporting these businesses so you not only can cross someone from your gift list but also do some good at the same time.

-Tip: Buy bird-shaped keepsake soap that supports the Gulf Restoration Network and International Bird Rescue, purchase a LifeCity Green Card for a year of discounts at sustainable businesses in New Orleans, acquire equity in the New Orleans Food Co-op for discounts on the store’s selection of food — which includes food that is minimally processed, Fair Trade, organic, sustainable, and locally/regionally produced, or support the Brees Dream Foundation / Team Gleason by buying clothing from your favorite football players and inspirational people.
+Tip: Buy bird-shaped keepsake soap that supports the Gulf Restoration Network and International Bird Rescue, purchase a LifeCity Green Card for a year of discounts at sustainable businesses in New Orleans, acquire equity in the New Orleans Food Co-op for discounts on the store’s selection of food — which includes food that is minimally processed, Fair Trade, organic, sustainable, and locally/regionally produced, or support Team Gleason by buying clothing from one of your favorite football players and inspirational people.

 Have other gift ideas you want to share and think would make a good addition to this list?